rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 </div>
 ```

+Unlike `.carousel`, all the above classes can be re-used to style any other widget.

 ## How do you make changes across the board?

-Use Atomic classes where it makes sense; for example:
+Use Atomic classes where it makes sense; for example the following creates much of the content of our <a href="./reference">reference</a> page.
+If we decided to change the styling of this content this would be the only place we'd need to go to.

 ```js
 return (